Online and Blended Learning FAQs

 - Students are expected to log into Brightspace by D2L several times a week to participate in discussion boards or listen to lectures.
 Students can work at their own pace within the schedule of assignments and due dates set by their instructor.
 Course requirements will be specified by each individual instructor and the needs of the subject matter.

 - The academic rigor, course objectives and goals in an online course are the same as its on-campus counterpart.
 The expectations are similar in online course rooms for completing lessons, assignments and tasks.
 However, these activities are performed from a distance and completed in electronic formats, rather than in courtrooms on campus.
 For example, course discussions are conducted through electronic forums, lectures are either posted and read or recorded and listened to, and tests are taken and submitted electronically.

 Are online courses easier than face-to-face courses?

-- To confirm your system is ready for Brightspace, run a system check to verify your systems is able to access all features.
-If at any pont you are having difficulty accessing information in Brightspace, a good first stiep is to try a different web browser and clear your browser's cache.
+- To confirm your system is ready for Brightspace, run a system check to verify your system is able to access all features.
+If at any point you are having difficulty accessing information in Brightspace, a good first step is to try a different web browser and clear your browser's cache.

 - The bookstore can also tell students what textbook the instructor is using for the course.
 If an access code for additional online materials is required, be sure to understand how to register and use the code.